playgrdstar/financial_data_viz/README.md

-# Summarisation
+# Topic Modelling

-Just a super simple script to summarise stuff.
+Just a super simple script to show how to extract topics from text